 Philemon Sturges is an author all parents of toddlers need to learn!
 Every single one of these books has been read, re-read and re-read some more at my house for the last 2 years.
 Rhymes are simple, the text is short but enjoyment is strong, coupled with great illustrators like Shari Halpern and Amy Walrod make a complete package for go-to books.
 Here is a book list of 5 of our favorites from this author.

-I Love Bugs! by Phileomon Sturges is a rare find.
-It is listed as fiction but I would consider it as non fiction, as it really is a great factual book about bugs for older toddlers/ young preschoolers.
+I Love Bugs! by Philemon Sturges is a rare find.
+It is listed as fiction but I would consider it as non-fiction, as it really is a great factual book about bugs for older toddlers/ young preschoolers.
 It is really hard to find simple, short books that include facts and this one is perfect.
-It doesn’t go into the life cycles of butterflies or how lightning bugs light up, but it does use descriptive words with bright and charming illustrations.
+This book doesn’t go into the life cycles of butterflies or how lightning bugs light up, but it does use descriptive words with bright and charming illustrations.
 Great for the under 3 crowd, and useful for older kids too!

 I Love Planes! is Philemon Sturges book all about things that fly.
 This is a great book for young toddlers, the text is limited but effective.
 The colors are bright and cheery and even though he usually reads longer more complex books my son still enjoyed this book and learned about Blimps and space stations for the first time.